Sports in New York (state): USCAA

-Olympics
+Olympic Games

+The Opening Ceremony of the 1980 Winter Olympics in Lake Placid.

-New York hosted the 1932 and 1980 Winter Olympics at Lake Placid.
+New York hosted the 1932 and 1980 Winter Olympics in Lake Placid.
 The 1980 Games are known for the USA–USSR hockey game dubbed the "Miracle on Ice" in which a group of American college students and amateurs defeated the heavily favored Soviet national ice hockey team 4–3 and went on to win the gold medal against Finland.
-Along with St. Moritz, Switzerland and Innsbruck, Austria, Lake Placid is one of three cities to have hosted the Winter Olympic Games twice.
+Along with St. Moritz, Switzerland, Innsbruck, Austria and Cortina d’Ampezzo, Italy, Lake Placid is one of four cities to have hosted the Winter Olympic Games twice.

 New York City bid to host the 2012 Summer Olympics but lost to London.
+In June 2026, Governor Kathy Hochul formed an exploratory committee to study a potential New York City-Lake Placid bid for the 2042 Winter Olympics.

+New York City is one of six cities outside of Los Angeles which will host Olympic soccer matches during the 2028 Summer Olympics, with Etihad Park set to host nine matches.